Factbox: U.S. in one of its largest-ever pipeline build-outs

 OPERATOR: Enterprise Products

-ORIGIN/DESTINATION: First phase will connect Lyssy to Sealy Terminal west of Houston, then will extend line to Houston; second phase extends 60 milesfurther into Eagle Ford
+ORIGIN/DESTINATION: First phase will connect Lyssy to Sealy Terminal west of Houston, then will extend line to Houston; second phase extends 60 miles (95 km)further into Eagle Ford

 CAPACITY: 350,000 bpd